unrealwork/atsd-use-cases/USMortality/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/3d07088c)

-This article will not focus on the features of ATSD, but rather on writing and running SQL queries.
+This article will not focus on creating graphs and figures using ATSD, but rather on writing and running SQL queries.
 If you are interested in reading more on the visual presentation capabilities of ATSD, check out our articles on [employee compensation numbers in Iowa](https://github.com/axibase/atsd-use-cases/blob/master/SocrataIowaCompensation/README.md) and
 [aviation statistics in the United Kingdom](https://github.com/axibase/atsd-use-cases/blob/master/UKAviation/README.md).

 ### Creating Local Configurations for ATSD and Axibase Collector using Docker
 -----------------------------------------------------------------------------

-You query information from this dataset, you will need to install both ATSD and Axibase Collector.
+To query information from this dataset you will need to install both ATSD and Axibase Collector.

 You can set up local configurations of ATSD and Axibase Collector using Docker by going through our [step-by-step walk through](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/DockerInstallation.md).
 It should take you about 15 minutes to complete.